 She slept.
 Not for long, but the minutes that passed were free of any dreams.

 The night breeze was growing uncomfortably cool, and Spock considered going inside.
-He looked into his small unit, knew that he was too restless to retire this early.
+He looked into his small unit but knew he was too restless to retire this early.
 Then he heard Christine's door open and glanced over, waiting for her to come into view.

 "Are you there?" she said very softly.